Kuhlemeier-lab/Petunia_hybrid_necrosis/README.md

 Code used in the study of Petunia axillaris X P. exserta hybrid necrosis, associated with **publication**.

-Authors: Chaobin Li, Mathieu Hanemian, Marta Binaghi, Cris Kuhlemeier
+Authors: Chaobin Li, Marta Binaghi, Vivien Pichon, Gina Cannarozzi, Loreta Brandao de Freitas, Mathieu Hanemian, Cris Kuhlemeier

 Author of this page: Marta Binaghi

-Genome sequence and annotation used in all the analyses: **to add**
+Genome sequence and annotation used in all the analyses: P. axillaris N version 4.03 (submitted to NCBI).

 ## BSR-Seq